 Consider the following red flags of travel scams:

 Registering for the FTC National Do Not Call Registry or using a call blocker app can help reduce the number of unwanted scams and robocalls you receive, but it’s not foolproof.
-Caller ID Spoofing — where the caller is presenting false information on your caller ID to get you to answer the phone — is increasing as fraudsters look for ways to bypass the call blockers.
+Caller ID Spoofing — where the caller presents false information on your caller ID to get you to answer the phone — is increasing as fraudsters look for ways to bypass the call blockers.
 Protect yourself from phone scams by never divulging personal or financial information over the phone unless you are the one who has initiated the call to a trusted merchant or a known travel agent.

-Conducting research around your vacation destination and hotels can reduce the opportunity for criminals to sabotage your summer plans.
+Researching your vacation destination and hotels can reduce the opportunity for criminals to sabotage your summer plans.
 Keep the following information in mind when planning your hotel stay:

 By using caution and front-loading your research, you can avoid the hassle of having to find last-minute vacation plans and enjoy some rest and relaxation.